meganbryan/WeatherDashboard/README.md

-# WeatherDashboard
+# Weather Dashboard
-#### This is the repository for Homework 6, due December 19th, 2020.
+#### This application provides a five-day forecast for any city in the world.

-### For this assignment, I have created an HTML file, a CSS file, and a JavaScript file.
+### For this project, I have created an HTML file, a CSS file, and a JavaScript file.
 Using these, I have developed a weather application to display various meteorologic values for a 5 day forecast.
 Some features of this include:
     * Ability for the user to enter any city, and see a forecast.
     * This information includes temperature, an icon for the weather conditions, humidity, wind speed, and UV Index (with color indications).
     * When the user enters a city, it is saved to local storage for future reference.